 Modern CFO navigates economic uncertainties

 At the height of the tech boom, SF Ballet saw an influx of revenue that covered a wide range of expenses, including personnel, choreography and orchestra costs, facilities, marketing, and more.
-But when the U.S. economic recession hit in the early 2000s, the organisation was put in a financial quandary: Ticket sales only accounted for roughly half of production costs, leaving a large gap to be filled by donor dollars.
+But when the U.S. economic recession hit in the early 2000s, the organization was put in a financial quandary: Ticket sales only accounted for roughly half of production costs, leaving a large gap to be filled by donor dollars.
 With strained resources, it was imperative that the team consistently maintain revenue-expense balance.

 "We had to become more cost-efficient," said Carim, who became an integral part of decision-making meetings once executives accepted this fiscal reality.
-"I'm invited into those meetings to help align the organisation because I have a view into performance throughout the business."
+"I'm invited into those meetings to help align the organization because I have a view into performance throughout the business."

 Detailing fiscal performance

-The organisation needed its finance chief to drive greater financial responsibility across all departments.
+The organization needed its finance chief to drive greater financial responsibility across all departments.
 To do so, Carim adopted Workday Adaptive Planning to help share more detailed financial data with the entire team.
-By using Workday Adaptive Planning, the SF Ballet can now track profit and loss statements of individual performances by programme.
+By using Workday Adaptive Planning, the SF Ballet can now track profit and loss statements of individual performances by program.
 It's a level of detail that the team's previous general ledger simply couldn't handle.
 After adding this capability, the team found that a performance's profitability can vary by up to $3 million— a variance that makes a world of difference when trying to balance a budget.

 "My job has evolved greatly over the last eight years, from focusing on tactical bookkeeping to lending strategic insights that help solve our financial challenges," said Carim.
 "Helping to provide that insight is where Workday Adaptive Planning has been most valuable."